mathieudutour/react-progress-button/README.md

 ##### classNamespace

-Namespace for CSS classes, default is `pb` i.e CSS classes are `pb-button`.
+Namespace for CSS classes, default is `pb-` i.e CSS classes are `pb-button`.

 ##### durationError